UYO RESIDENT'S REACTIONS TO ATLANTIC FM PROGRAMME (THE MANDATE)

 1.7 Limitations of the Study

-The remarkable problem encountered by the researcher in the course of carrying out this study, was the unwillingness of some respondents to fill the questionnaire as they demanded for some pecuniary rewards.
-However, this was overcome through perseverance and persistent explanations to them that the work was mainly for academic purposes.
-Also when the enquiry of the programme was requested from the producer, explanations of the enquiry was desperately demanded with identity proofs.
+The researcher encountered a remarkable problem during this study: some respondents were unwilling to fill out the questionnaire and demanded pecuniary rewards.
+However, the researcher overcame this obstacle by persevering and persistently explaining that the work was primarily for academic purposes.
+Also, when an inquiry about the program was requested from the producer, explanations were desperately demanded with identity proofs.
 (Student ID card and an approved topic proposal)

 1.8 Operational Definition of Terms

-(a) Reaction: The response to the stimulus or effect generated by listening to the programme ‘The Mandate’.
+(a) Reaction: The response to the stimulus or effect generated by listening to the program ‘The Mandate.’

-(b) Programme: A segment of content intended for broadcast on radio.
-Also an item broadcast between stated times on radio.
+(b) Program: A segment of content intended for broadcast on radio.
+The radio also broadcasts items at specific times.

-(c) The Mandate: An Atlantic FM Programme aired in English language every Thursday from 1-2pm which is aimed at enlightening listeners on political participation, governance, government policies and politics in general.
+(c) The Mandate: An Atlantic FM program aired in English every Thursday from 1-2pm, which is aimed at enlightening listeners on political participation, governance, government policies and politics in general.

-(d) Uyo Residents: The people who are living in Uyo Local Government Area of Akwa Ibom State, who listen to the Atlantic FM Programme ‘The Mandate’.
+(d) Uyo Residents: The people who are living in the Uyo Local Government Area of Akwa Ibom State, who listen to the Atlantic FM program ‘The Mandate’.

 .